opensubsonic/open-subsonic-api/content/en/docs/Endpoints/createcollection.md

 ### Result

 A [`subsonic-response`](../../responses/subsonic-response) element with a top-level [`collection`](../../responses/collection) object on success.
+In case of an error, a standard HTTP error code is returned with a descriptive message.

 {{< tabpane persist=false >}}
 {{< tab header="**Example**:" disabled=true />}}